renatoaguimaraes/app-ethereum-web3j/README.md

 ### Transacion listener example.

-The code below connects on http://localhost:8545/ to show all transaction attributes received.
+The code below connects on http://localhost:8545/ to show all transaction attributes received by local ethereum node.

 ```java
 Web3j web3 = Web3j.build(new HttpService());